alexhholmes/mailchump/README.md

 # Mailchump

 A shitty newsletter service made with vanilla golang and minimal dependencies;
-using PostgreSQL for storage and redis for caching.
+using PostgreSQL for storage and Redis for caching.
 Additionally, it is packaged with docker and tested/deployed to Google GCP using Github actions.

 _Why use big import when small import work good?_